huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] State of Liberty
 - [ ] Chrysler Building
-- [x] Emprie State Building
+- [x] Empire State Building

-#### On Valentune's Day in 1990, Michael Jordan wore the number 12 for a game against the Magic.
+#### On Valentine's Day in 1990, Michael Jordan wore the number 12 for a game against the Magic.
 Why?

 - [ ] For his wife
 - [ ] Superstition